jordanHolleman/CrazyChatClub/README.md

 A simple chat app using bluetooth in Android.

 ## Requirements
 You will need a working version of Android Studio, and Gradle.
 Gradle can be updated from Android Studio if needed.
-Here is my software versions:
+Here is my software versions, these will work:

 Android Studio 3.5.2